 UFOs and Aliens in Dreams | Meaning of UFO Dream

 Oh, what a dream symbol the UFO is—and popular, too.
 It is common in dreams—not as much as, say, cars and animals, but more so than the majority of other symbols.
-Plus, it really raises the curiosity of people and sparks all sorts of wild speculation about what it means and why it appears in dreams.
+Plus, UFOs and their alien occupants really raise the curiosity of people and spark all sorts of wild speculation about what it means and why they appear in dreams.

 A great number of personal and cultural meanings are projected onto UFOs.
 They have mythic status in society.
-Dr. Carl Jung wrote a book titled Flying Saucers: A Modern Myth of Things Seen in the Sky, and while it is not specifically about UFOs in dreams, it provides a starting point for narrowing down the possibilities and understanding the symbolism.
+Dr. Carl Jung wrote a book titled Flying Saucers: A Modern Myth of Things Seen in the Sky.
+It provides a starting point for narrowing down the possibilities and understanding the symbolism.